 The HTTP protocol defines how files (text, images, etc.) are transmitted over the Internet.
 Every web server runs a program (known as a daemon) that continuously waits for HTTP requests and handles each as it arrives.

-The HTTP testing window in XMLSpy guides you through the process of creating and sending an HTTP request to a web server.
+To assist developers with this, the HTTP testing window in XMLSpy guides you through the process of creating and sending an HTTP request to a web server.
 Then, you can receive, check, and troubleshoot the response.

 A request is defined in the left-hand pane of the window and may consist of: